brazil-data-cube/bdc-stac/README.rst

 .. admonition::
     Copyright (C) 2019 INPE.

-    bdc-stac is a free software; you can redistribute it and/or modify it under the terms of the MIT License; see LICENSE file for more details.
+    Brazil Data Cube STAC is a free software; you can redistribute it and/or modify it under the terms of the MIT License; see LICENSE file for more details.